My Garden Zone Is

-Moss For Zone 4 grows in most conditions
+Purchase Moss For Zone 4 from Tn Nursery

 This type of moss is light green but looks silver in the sun.
 The plant grows in a round mass of clumps.
 The moss can be found in moist environments such as woods, marshes, and streams.
 This type of moss is like other mosses and absorbs water which keeps it looking new and fresh.
 IF water supply is cut off the moss will not do as well and turn white.
 The moss can be used for many different outsides and inside needs.
 The sharp green moss will look good in a rock garden, and along creeks.
 You can use it indoors for many decorating ideas, and to brighten up a terrarium.
 This gorgeous plant needs little attention and lasts a long time.
 The soft texture is appealing to the touch, and the bright green color lasts all year around.